geometalab/aoi-osm/webapp/README.md

 ```
 This will import the file `data/switzerland.osm.pbf` to the database.
 To change
 the file, edit the import script `webapp/import_osm.sh`.

-Since not all OSM elements are necessary for generating AOIs, one can filter
-the `osm.pbf` file before importing it.
-Therefore, osmfilter can be used.
-An
-example is provided in the file `pbf_filter_example.sh`.

 Prepare the POIs:
 ```